 TTS Voices.
 When you deploy your Action, you also get to choose a TTS voice for your Action.
 You can listen to samples of all available TTS voices here.

 Personas help you design and write your conversations, so choose one early on to make it easier to pick the right words, syntax, and structure.
 Personas can range from happy, sad, self-deprecating, formal, and anything in between.

 Remember, since users will perceive a persona whether you plan for one or not, it's in your best interest to frame the experience the way you want to be perceived instead of leaving it up to chance.

-Your app name is the primary way that users invoke your app, so it's very important that you pick a good one.
-If your app name is hard to pronounce, sounds like other words, or can't be recognized well by Google, then it's likely that users have a hard time starting your app.
+Your invocation name is the primary way that users invoke your Action, so it's very important that you pick a good one.
+If your invocation name is hard to pronounce, sounds like other words, or can't be recognized well by Google, then it's likely that users have a hard time starting your Action.
 Start thinking of names that reflect your persona and brand but still adhere to these guidelines.

 Now that you have chosen a few use cases and decided on a persona, you might be tempted to dive into development, but refuse the urge!
 Instead, start by jotting down the dialogs that make up your conversation with a pencil and paper, or anything you prefer that gets you writing quickly.

 When you design UIs that need to work on devices with audio support, display support, or both, we recommend that you start writing the spoken conversation first.
 Writing the spoken conversation will give you all the dialogs you need for your audio-only experience, and from there, you can supplement that with features such as cards, lists, and other affordances to enhance the experience on screens.